Our Initiatives

 Join us to connect with a recovery and healing community.
 Narcan and other safe supplies available at no cost.

-Healing recovery communities committed to serving people who have experienced trauma and the results of trauma like houselessness, substance use and mental health challenges, incarceration, and loneliness, by using a membership model to promote community belonging.
+A healing recovery community committed to serving people who have experienced trauma and the results of trauma like houselessness, substance use and mental health challenges, incarceration, and loneliness, by using a membership model to promote community belonging.

 Criminal Justice